 Cook Children's Medical Center and Health Care System, located in Ft.
 Worth, TX, has initiated a national search for Child Neurology candidates.
 Candidates with special interest in Headache Medicine, Epilepsy, Movement Disorders, and Inpatient Neurology care are especially desired.

-Cook Children's Medical Center is a not-for-profit, free standing, 457-bed quaternary care pediatric hospital that is consistently ranked by US News and World Report.Although not academically affiliated, opportunities are available to pursue clinical research with support including campus IRB, grant writing, research nurses, and a dedicated PhD statistician.Opportunity for teaching and faculty affiliation with the University of North Texas Health Science Center is also possible.
+Cook Children's Medical Center is a not-for-profit, free standing, 457-bed tertiary care pediatric hospital that is consistently ranked by US News and World Report.Although not academically affiliated, opportunities are available to pursue clinical research with support including campus IRB, grant writing, research nurses, and a dedicated PhD statistician.Opportunity for teaching and faculty affiliation with the University of North Texas Health Science Center is also possible.

 Cook Children's is committed to securing a specialist whose professional, social, and economic interests would lend themselves to a long-term, cultural fit within the institution, the medical staff, and the community.

 Joining group of 13-Pediatric Neurologists.Enjoy support from 8-Nurse Practitioners,